mnswifi/alx-airbnb-database/database-adv-script/README.md

 );
 ```

-✅ Explanation:

-- The subquery groups `reviews` by `property_id`.

-- It filters groups where the AVG(rating) > 4.0.
+✅ Finds only properties where the average rating is above 4.0.

-- The outer query fetches property details matching those IDs.
+---

-## 🔹 Query 2: Users with More Than 3 Bookings
+### 🔹 Users with More Than 3 Bookings (Correlated Subquery)

-Use a correlated subquery to find users who have made more than 3 bookings.
+For each user, count their bookings.

 ```sql
 SELECT *